Blastomycosis: Ethnic populations

-Ethnic group or race is frequently investigated in epidemiological studies of blastomycosis, but is potentially confounded by differences in residence and in quality and accessibility of medical care, factors that have not been stringently controlled for to date.
+Ethnic group or race is frequently investigated in epidemiological studies of blastomycosis, but is potentially confounded by differences in residence, quality, and accessibility of medical care, factors that have not been stringently controlled to date.
 In the United States, some studies show a disproportionately high incidence and/or mortality rate for blastomycosis among Black people.

 In Canada, some studies, but not others, indicate that First Nations people have a disproportionately high incidence of blastomycosis.
 Incidence in First Nations children may be unusually high.
 The Canadian data in some areas may be confounded or explained by the tendency to establish indigenous communities in wooded, riparian, northern areas corresponding to the core habitat of B. dermatitidis, often with known B. dermatitidis habitats such as woodpiles and beaver constructions in the near vicinity.

 Communicability

 Blastomycosis is not considered contagious, either among humans or between animals and humans.
 However, there are a very small number of cases of human-to-human transmission of B. dermatitidis related to dermal contact or sexual transmission of disseminated blastomycosis of the genital tract among spouses.